sabban/aws/aws-cheat-sheet.md

 * Elasticache (In memory caching)
   * Memcached
   * Redis

+## Partitions
+limited to:
+* 10GB
+* 3000 RCU
+* 1000 WCU
+When limit is exceeded a new partition is created

 # SQS: Simple queue service
 * 256ko of text data (can use S3 for larger message)